 We highly recommend that new starters begin collecting free resources to get familiar with design terminology and keyboard shortcuts.
 This will not only help you learn but will make you faster and more efficient as a designer!

-Below we have put together a short tutorial on things you need to know when kick starting your graphic design career!
+Below we have put together a short tutorial on all things you need to know when kick starting your graphic design career!

 3. Don't quit your day job

-Time is crucial and something you can't ever get back.
-This is the time to cut back on some social activities, binge watching box sets, obsessing over Instagram (we are guilty of this to) and most importantly those time draining nights out.
-Good friends will probably admire you for focusing on your career and most importantly it's time for you to focus on you!
+Time is crucial and something you can’t ever get back.
+This is the time to cut back on some social activities, binge watching box sets, obsessing over Instagram (we are guilty of this too) and most importantly those draining nights out.
+Good friends will probably admire you for focusing on your career and most importantly it’s time for you to focus on you!

 On the plus side in the long run you may end up saving so much money which you will be able to invest in developing your skills .
 Try to make learning a part of your daily routine and stay inspired everyday!